luiys/luiys/README.md

-### Hi, my name is Luis, I am a back-end web and mobile developer 😁💻
+## Hi, my name is Luis, I am a back-end web and mobile developer 😁💻
 #### Currently working at Alta Soluções, focusing on mobile applications for logistics systems.
+#### React and React Native intermediate to advanced
+- Always learning more and more
+- When having a free time I like to create small web and mobile apps to improve my knowledge and help me in my job
+- Communicative
+- Advanced English, Fluent Portuguese, Basic Spanish, Basic Italian

 ##